General Guidelines

 The ASSG award for Feature Film (Fiction) submissions must demonstrate exemplary sound recording, sound editing, and sound mixing.
 This can be live-action or animation.
 This category does not include feature documentaries.

-A film qualifies as a feature film if it is at least sixty (60) minutes in length and is not part of a series and has an overall budget greater than AU$2 Million.
+A film qualifies as a feature film if it is at least sixty (60) minutes in length and is not part of a series and has a total film budget greater than AU$2 Million.
 A Feature Film entry cannot also be entered into the Independent Feature Film category.

 Entries must have premiered within the awards cut off dates.
 Premiere can be the initial release at a festival, the mainstream release in cinema, or direct to streaming.
 Premiere does not include non-public screenings, such as cast and crew screenings.